DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 ----------------

 * It is a UTF-8 encoded Comma Separated Values (CSV) file that conforms to [RFC4180].
-If you are exporting an Excel spreadsheet to CSV, follow the instructions in the blog post [Excel to UTF-8 CSV].
-However, it may be easier to install [LibreOffice] and use its Calc application, which supports the required export without any extra steps.
+If you are exporting an Excel spreadsheet to CSV, it is best to install [LibreOffice] and use its Calc application, which supports the required export without any extra steps.
 LibreOffice can also open Excel files.
 * The first row of the file contains column headers.